I’ve come to the rather upsetting conclusion that my boyfriend is codependent.

 But he just can’t seem to accept that I want time alone sometimes.

 And it’s really starting to get to me.
-That’s why when I watched Rudá’s masterclass on overcoming codependency it affected me so strongly.
+That’s why when I watched Rudá’s video on overcoming codependency, it affected me so strongly.

 He was literally telling my story with every word and showing the way out of it.

 When it comes to relationships, you might be surprised to hear that there’s one very important connection you’ve probably been overlooking:

 In his incredible, free video on cultivating healthy relationships, Rudá gives you the tools to plant yourself at the center of your world.